- Saving and Investments

 5.9 The Intermediary shall use Adviser Information strictly in accordance with the purpose for which it is intended.
 In particular, Adviser Information should not be passed to Clients and/or Prospective Clients or disclosed to third parties outside the Intermediary's organisation without our prior written consent.

 5.10 We may from time to time put the Intermediary and Individual Users in touch with third parties, who can provide certain additional services.
 The Intermediary should take such precautions as it deems reasonable in connection with its relationship with such third parties (for instance, ensuring data is backed up where appropriate).
 It will be the Intermediary's decision as to whether or not it uses the services of these third parties, and we do not accept any responsibility or liability for the Intermediary's relationship with such third parties or any loss or damage arising from it.

-5.11 We may provide the Intermediary and Individual Users with links to websites operated or owned by third parties outwith the Standard Life Aberdeen group, which allow access and use of certain material and information.
+5.11 We may provide the Intermediary and Individual Users with links to websites operated or owned by third parties outwith the Phoenix Group, which allow access and use of certain material and information.
 We do not have any control over such websites or the information contained on them, and do not accept any responsibility or liability in connection with access or use of them.
 We do not endorse, authorise or sponsor, nor are we affiliated to, such sites or their content, owners or providers, unless otherwise stated.